vaminator/vamtb/README.md

   -m, --move / --no-move          When checking dependencies move vars with
                                   missing dep in 00Dep.
   -r, --ref / --no-ref            Only select non reference vars for dupinfo.
+  -q, --remove / --no-remove      Remove var from DB.
+  -z, --setref / --no-setref      Set var as reference.
   -b, --usedb / --no-usedb        Use DB.
   --help                          Show this message and exit.

 Commands:
-  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency. dbsscan       Scan vars and store props in db. dump          Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var.
+  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency. db            Execute commands on DB. dbscan        Scan vars and store props in db. dump          Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var.